 A Special Consideration When Transferring Taxable Brokerage Accounts

-When you transfer securities from one taxable investment account to another, you are only transferring the securities themselves, and not any data related to those investments.
+When you transfer securities from one taxable investment account to another, you’re transferring not only the securities themselves but the data related to those investments as well.

 The idea is to have your cost basis on each of the securities that you transfer, that way you will have it available when it comes time to report capital transactions on your income tax return.